 Today we drive to Khorog in the High Pamirs where we stay for two nights.
 Our road follows the dramatic gorge of the Panj River, overlooking Afgan villages clinging to steep mountainsides on the opposite bank.
 We drive through the spectacular scenery of the Vanch region, gateway to the majestic Fedchenko Glacier.
-While in the Rushan Valley we make a brief stop to view the Vamar Fortress.
+While in the Rushan Valley we make view (from a distance) the Vamar Fortress.

 After the village of Rushan (also spelled ‘Rushon’), the road begins to climb and we pass into the predominately Ismaili Pamirs.
 As in the Caucasus, this dramatic landscape of deep valleys and gorges separating stark mountain peaks, encouraged an extraordinary linguistic and cultural diversity.
 Pamiri Tajiks speak their own language, related to Persian, Tajik and Dari, further subdivided into 20 plus dialects, some of which are nearly mutually unintelligible.
 The Pamiris of Rushan speak Rushani, a dialect of Western Pamiri, one of twelve local languages spoken by the inhabitants of valleys separated by only a couple of kilometres.

 Ten kilometres from the town of Khorog we stop at the Pamiri village of Parshinev, whose inhabitants also speak their own dialect, to see the Pir-I Shoh Nosir, a shrine dedicated to a Sufi master, a small local ethnographic museum, and a holy spring dedicated to Nosiry Khusrav (1001 AD), a missionary who converted the local population to the Ismaili sect of Islam.